 Problem

-One issue as a MS SQL Server Database Administrator that I am often faced with is determining the version of the database engine installed on SQL Server.
-In this tip we look at how to find and read the version of SQL Server that is running the workload and also what service pack, hotfix, security update or cumulative update is installed.
+One issue that you may be faced with is determining the version of the database engine installed on SQL Server.
+In this tip we look at how to check the SQL Server version that is running the workload and also what service pack, hotfix, security update or cumulative update is installed.
+We look at how to do this using the GUI as well as how to check the SQL Server version from a script.

 Solution